What does an ugly duckling grow up to become in New York? A dead swan, that’s what — if the state gets its way!

 “Mute swans can cause a variety of problems, including aggressive behavior towards people, destruction of submerged aquatic vegetation, displacement of native wildlife species, degradation of water quality, and potential hazards to aviation,” reads the department’s website.

 The mute swan, which was introduced to the New World from Europe in the late 19th century, may be prized for its aesthetic qualities, but it’s also a vicious brawler, known to harass hapless pedestrians and other birds, which wander too close the swan’s nesting areas.

-In addition, the mute swan is a terrible glutton, and has been gobbling up underwater plant life at an alarming rate, according to the agency, destroying 95 percent of submerged vegetation where they hang out, thus depriving other animals of food and habitat.
+In addition, the mute swan is terrible glutton, and has been gobbling up underwater plant life at an alarming rate, according to agency, clear cutting submerged vegetation by 95 percent and so depriving native wildlife of food and habitats.

 But perhaps most disturbing is what happens to all that vegetation after the swans eat it.

-This is not the first time Brooklyn has been touched by anti-avian atrocities — authorities carried out a goose massacre in Prospect Park in 2010, sparking widespread public outrage and pro-goose civic action.
-And the state regularly rounds up and gasses geese on Brooklyn’s southern shore.
+This is not the first time Brooklyn has been touched by anti-avian atrocities — authorities have carried out regular goose massacres in Prospect Park, sparking widespread public outrage and pro-goose civic action.

-Public opinion could stall the state’s swan culling initiative.
-The mute swan’s distinctive white plumage, black facial markings, and gracefully curved neck have become symbols of beauty and romance, so the idea of tax dollars funding a program to exterminate the birds may not go over well.
+Public opinion could also become an obstacle to the state’s swan culling initiative.
+The mute swan’s distinctive white plumage, black facial markings and gracefully curved neck have become synonymous with beauty and romance, so the idea of tax dollars funding a program to hunt down and exterminate the birds may not go over well.